anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 Any and all roster changes shall be submitted to the Commissioner and satisfy the information requirements in [Roster Information Requirements](#roster-information-requirements).
 Roster changes shall be effective as of the first pitch of the team’s first regularly scheduled game after the updated roster is submitted.

 ### Alumni
 If a team would otherwise be required to forfeit or technically forfeit a game after June 1 due to a lack of eligible players in attendance, the team can use one (but not more than one) of its former players (“alumni”) in that game.
-The team’s Manager shall inform the opposing team’s Manager and the Commissioner as soon as possible (and in no event later than the first pitch) of his team’s use of an alumni player and will provide to the opposing team’s Manager and the Commissioner with the alumni player’s name, age, bats/throws, position and uniform number.
+The team’s Manager shall inform the opposing team’s Manager and the Commissioner as soon as possible (and in no event later than the first pitch) the intention to use an alumni player and will provide to the opposing team’s Manager and the Commissioner with the alumni player’s name, age, bats/throws, position and uniform number.
 Alumni players are not eligible to play in the playoffs.

 ### Eligible Players
 Eligible players must be of at least eighteen (18) years of age by the date of the teams first +game.
 No player may play for more than one team in a season (either before or after June 1).